Google Meet vs. Zoom: Which One to Choose in 2024

 Both Google Meet and Zoom have stepped up their game in this area, providing real-time encryption and two-factor authentication to enhance security.
 Google Meet goes further by encrypting recordings stored in users' Drive accounts.

 After the phenomenon known as Zoombombing hit the headlines, Zoom responded by extending end-to-end encryption (E2EE) to all its users—a feature it had previously misrepresented.
+For an extra layer of security, it is advisable to always use a VPN, as this can help encrypt your internet connection and further protect against potential vulnerabilities when using these services, ensuring privacy is maintained across all layers of communication.

 Frequently Asked Questions